ddrone/adventures-in-compilation/README.md

 Instead of trying to "implement a cool programming language", a project that I have started maybe a dozen times and never got far with, the idea here is to play with different algorithms of compilation on extremely simplistic languages.

+## Adventure 6: convert LVar to LIf following chapter 5 of Essentials of Compilation

+- [x] Implement postfix conditional in the parser
+- [ ] Add new operators and fix up the partial evaluator

 ## Adventure 5: back to actual compilation; implement register allocation for LVar

 - [x] Open the book, find the place where I've stopped and write down the actual task list